ihdia/docvisor/README.md

 ## Step 3: Setting up your environment

-1. Create a conda environment using the following command:
+1. Create a conda environment and activate it, using the following command:

     ```
     conda create --name docvisor python=3.7
+    conda activate docvisor
     ```
 2. Ensure that the pip points to the docvisor environment by running `which pip`.
 If it does not, then run the following command: